Exmoor Somerset & Devon Garden Tour

 - High quality Full Board en-suite accommodation and excellent food in our Country House

 - The guidance and services of our knowledgeable HF Holidays’ leader, ensuring you get the most from your holiday

 - All essential transport to and from gardens on a comfortable, good-quality mini-coach with PA system

-- All garden admissions costs with the exception of National Trust Gardens (please note this does not include entrance to stately homes/houses, for which there is a separate admission fee)
+- All garden admissions costs with the exception of National Trust and English Heritage gardens (please note this does not include entrance to stately homes/houses, for which there is a separate admission fee)